-In connection with the internalization in 2021, the Company entered into an amended employment agreement with Michael J. Mazzei, and employment letters with Andrew E. Witt, Frank V. Saracino, and David A. Palamé to memorialize commitment and alignment objectives with the Company.
-The terms of employment for each NEO set forth an initial annual base salary and target annual cash incentive and long-term incentive award opportunities for 2022.
+In connection with the internalization in 2021 (and in effect as of December 31, 2023), the Company entered into an Amended Employment Agreement with Michael J. Mazzei, dated April 30, 2021 (the "Amended Employment Agreement"), and employment letters with Andrew E. Witt, Frank V. Saracino, and David A. Palamé to memorialize commitment and alignment objectives with the Company.
+The terms of employment for each NEO set forth an annual base salary and target annual cash incentive and long-term incentive award opportunities, as applicable.
 The terms were established by the Compensation Committee in consultation with FTI Consulting, informed by certain benchmarking with the Executive Compensation Peers and discussions and recommendations of the Chief Executive Officer (provided the Chief Executive Officer is not involved with the Compensation Committee in determining his compensation).
-Notwithstanding stated minimum targets for any NEO, the Compensation Committee retains discretion whether to make any annual cash incentive payment or long-term equity incentive award, if at all.
-The following terms applied to 2022:
+Notwithstanding stated minimum targets for any NEO, if any, the Compensation Committee retains discretion whether to make any annual cash incentive payment or long-term equity incentive award, if at all.
+The compensation terms applicable to each named executive officer in 2023 were as follows:

-- ≥ 2022 Base Salary.
-NEO base salaries set at \$800,000 for Mr. Mazzei; \$400,000 for Mr. Witt; \$400,000 for Mr. Saracino; and \$352,500 for Mr. Palamé. - 2022 Annual Cash Incentive Target.
+- ⇒ 2023 Base Salary.
+NEO base salaries set at \$800,000 for Mr. Mazzei; \$400,000 for Mr. Witt; \$400,000 for Mr. Saracino: and \$352,500 for Mr. Palamé. - ⇒ 2023 Annual Cash Incentive Target.
 NEO annual cash incentive award targets set at \$1,750,000 for Mr. Mazzei; \$800,000 for Mr. Witt; \$600,000 for Mr. Saracino; and \$600,000 for Mr. Palamé.
-The payout value for each executive would be subject to performance thresholds pursuant to the 2022 Annual Incentive Plan. - ≥ 2022 Long-Term Incentive Plan Target.
+The payout value for each executive would be subject to performance thresholds pursuant to the 2023 Annual Incentive Plan. - ⇒ 2023 Long-Term Incentive Plan Target.
 NEO LTIP award targets set at \$3,000,000 for Mr. Mazzei; \$1,400,000 for Mr. Witt; \$800,000 for Mr. Saracino; and \$1,024,300 for Mr. Palamé.

-The employment agreement or employment letters, as applicable, provide that each NEO is eligible to participate in employee benefit programs made available to the Company's employees generally from time to time and to receive payments upon termination or change in control of the Company.
+The Amended Employment Agreement and other NEO employment letters, as applicable, provide that each NEO is eligible to participate in employee benefit programs made available to the Company's employees generally from time to time and to receive payments upon termination or change in control of the Company, or death or disability, in addition to any accrued and unpaid salary, vacation and benefits, as set forth in further detail below.